HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 ```

 !!!important
-  Once AI analysis is enabled, it is mandatory that the administrator specify the content AI provider's API key in ```contentAIProviderAPIKey``` property.
+  Once AI analysis is enabled, it is mandatory for the administrator to specify the content AI provider's API key in ```contentAIProviderAPIKey``` property.

   If a custom secret is used instead of an API key directly in the `values.yaml` file, then the custom secret must be created using the content AI provider's API key.
 You must then reference the secret name in ```customContentAISecret``` property and you can leave the ```contentAIProviderAPIKey``` blank.